-Solak, the Gaziantep bureau chief of the socialist magazine Mücadele, was arrested and charged under Article 168/2 of the Penal Code with membership in Dev Sol, an outlawed underground leftist organization responsible for numerous terrorist operations in Turkey.
-He was convicted on the strength of statements from a witness who said he had seen Solak distributing Mücadele.
+Solak, the Gaziantep bureau chief of the socialist magazine Mucadele, was arrested and charged under Article 168/2 of the penal code with membership in Devrimci Sol (also known as Dev Sol), an outlawed underground leftist organization responsible for numerous terrorist operations in Turkey.
+Solak was convicted on the strength of statements from a witness who said he had seen the journalist distributing copies of Mucadele.

-Transcripts of Solak's trial indicate the prosecution witness also testified that Solak had hung unspecified banners in public, and had served as a lookout while members of Dev Sol threw a Molotov cocktail at a bank in Gaziantep.
-The prosecution also cited "illegal" documents found after searches of Solak's home and office.
-Solak confessed to the charges while in police custody, but recanted in court.
+According to the transcript of Solak’s trial, the prosecution witness also testified that Solak had hung unspecified banners in public and served as a lookout while members of Dev Sol threw a Molotov cocktail at a bank in the town of Gaziantep.
+The prosecution also cited “illegal” documents found after searches of Solak’s home and office.
+Solak confessed to the charges while in police custody but recanted in court.

 Imprisoned: December 9, 1993

-Transcripts of Özgün's trial show that the prosecution based its case on what it described as Özgür Gündem's pro-PKK slant and followed a pattern of state harassment of journalists affiliated with the publication.
-The prosecution also used as evidence copies of the banned PKK publications Serkhabun and Berxehun found in Özgün's possession, as well as photographs and biographical sketches of PKK members found in the newspaper's archive.
-The state also cited Özgün's possession of an unauthorized handgun as evidence of his membership in the PKK.
+Transcripts of Ozgun’s trial show that the prosecution based its case on what it described as Ozgur Gundem‘s pro-PKK slant, following a Turkish-government pattern of harassing journalists affiliated with the publication.
+The prosecution also submitted copies of the banned PKK publications Serkhabun and Berxehun, found in Ozgun’s possession, as well as photographs and biographical sketches of PKK members from the newspaper’s archive.
+The state also cited Ozgun’s possession of an unauthorized handgun as evidence of his membership in the PKK.

-In his defense, Özgün maintained that the PKK publications were used as sources of information for newspaper articles, and that the photos of PKK members found in the archive were related to interviews the newspaper had conducted. Özgün admitted to purchasing the gun on the black market, but denied all other charges.
+In his defense, Ozgun maintained that the PKK publications were used as sources of information for newspaper articles and that the photos of PKK members were in the archive because of interviews the newspaper had conducted in the past.
+Ozgun admitted to having purchased the gun on the black market but denied all other charges.

 Imprisoned: April 25, 1994

-Gelir, Ankara bureau chief for the weekly socialist magazine Mücadele, was detained on April 16, 1994, and arrested and imprisoned 10 days later, charged with being a member of an illegal organization.
+Gelir, Ankara bureau chief for the weekly socialist magazine Mucadele, was detained on April 16, 1994.
+He was formally arrested and imprisoned 10 days later, on the charge of membership in an illegal organization.

-The Ministry of Justice told CPJ that Gelir was charged and convicted under Article 168/2 of the Penal Code and Article 5 of the Anti-Terror Law 3713 and sentenced to 15 years imprisonment by the Ankara State Security Court for being a member of an armed, illegal leftist organization (Revolutionary Left/Dev Sol).
-Court records, however, indicate that he was sentenced to 12 years and six months and confined in Ankara Closed Prison.
-According to Gelir's lawyer, the Court of Cassation had quashed the verdict against him due to procedural errors.
-He is set to be re-retried under the same article.
-He is currently in Bartin Prison.
+The Ministry of Justice informed CPJ that Gelir was charged and convicted under Article 168/2 of the penal code and Article 5 of the Anti-Terror Law 3713 and sentenced to 15 years’ imprisonment by the Ankara state security court for being a member of an armed, illegal leftist organization (Devrimci Sol, also known as Dev Sol).
+Court records, however, indicate that he was sentenced to 12 years and six months.
+At year’s end, Gelir was being held in Bartin Prison.